Trustroots/Trustroots-React-Native/README.md

 The idea is simple:

 1. In re-frame application state is stored in an ratom called db (database).
-Ratom (reactive atom) is a observable datastructure that ensure atomic modifications (i.e. only one change at time to the latest version of data it contains).
-The sturucture of db is constraint by schema.
-Currently prismatic schema is used, but it will change to core.spec at somepoint.
+Ratom (reactive atom) is an observable datastructure that ensure atomic modifications (i.e. only one change at time to the latest version of data it contains).
+The sturucture of db is constrained by a schema.
+Currently plumatic schema is used, but it will change to core.spec at some point.
 2. Database is modified by events.
 The logic how an event changes db is specifed by a handler.
 3. UI component listens re-frame subscription.
 Each subscription is a observable view to db.
-You need to specify view to data in subs.cljs first, then you can subscribe it in UI component by using `re-frame.core/subscribe` function that reaturn ratom.
+You need to specify view to data in subs.cljs first, then you can subscribe it in UI component by using `re-frame.core/subscribe` function that returns an `ratom`.
 4. UI component will dispatch events to re-frame dispatch.
-The events is handled by handler in ordre they are arrived to the dispatcher on by one.
-If you dispatch an event in handler if will be handled *after* the event you are handling.
-(I.e. you cannot dispatch event syncronously in an handler.)
-Each handler must reaturn an updated version of db, and each of them get curent db as parameter.
-After a handler returns, subscribtions triggers.
+The events are handled by a handler in order they arrive to the dispatcher sequentially.
+If you dispatch an event in a handler, it will be handled *after* the current handler function call is finished.
+(I.e. you cannot dispatch event synchronously in a handler.)
+Each handler must return an updated version of db, and as they're called they get curent db as parameter.
+After a handler returns, subscriptions trigger.

 In most cases you need to do you need to answer three question when you develop new feature: